Date of Degree

 Copyright 2012 Andrew David Berns

 Berns, Andrew David.
-"Self-stabilizing overlay networks." dissertation, University of Iowa, 2012.
+"Self-stabilizing overlay networks."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.